 Ole G. Rosgaard has served as President and Chief Executive Officer since February 2022.
-From July 2021 to February 2022, Mr. Rosgaard served as Chief Operating Officer, From June 2019 to June 2021, he served as Senior Vice President and Group President of Global Industrial Packaging, and from June 2019 to September 2020.
-Mr. Rosgaard was also responsible for Global Sustainability.
+From July 2021 to February 2022, Mr. Rosgaard served as Chief Operating Officer.
+From June 2019 to June 2021, he served as Senior Vice President and Group President of Global Industrial Packaging, and from June 2019 to September 2020, Mr. Rosgaard was also responsible for Global Sustainability.
 From June 2017 to June 2019, Mr. Rosgaard served as Senior Vice President and Group President, Rigid Industrial Packaging & Services ("RIPS") - Americas and Global Sustainability.
 From August 2015 to June 2017, he served as Vice President and Division President, RIPS-North America.
 In January 2016, he assumed additional responsibility for RIPS-Latin America and Container Life Cycle Management LLC.
 Prior to joining the Company, and for more than five years, he served in various roles of increasing responsibility with Icopal a/s, a designer, manufacturer and installer of high end roofing solutions, including managing director in Denmark, group managing director/chief executive officer of the West European Region and group managing director/chief executive officer of the Central European Region.

 Lawrence A. Hilsheimer has served as Executive Vice President and Chief Financial Officer since May 2014.
-From April 2013 to April 2014.
-Mr. Hilsheimer was executive vice president and chief financial officer of The Scotts Miracle-Gro Company.
+From April 2013 to April 2014, Mr. Hilsheimer was executive vice president and chief financial officer of The Scotts Miracle-Gro Company.
 From August 2012 to March 2013, Mr. Hilsheimer was the president and chief operating officer of Nationwide Retirement Plans, a division of Nationwide Mutual Insurance Company.
+From January 2010 to July 2012, Mr. Hilsheimer was the president and chief operating officer of Nationwide Retirement Plans, a division of Nationwide Mutual Insurance Company.
 From January 2010 to July 2012, Mr. Hilsheimer was the president and chief operating officer of Nationwide Direct & Customer Solutions, also a division of Nationwide Mutual Insurance Company.
 For the two years prior to that time, he was executive vice president and chief financial officer of Nationwide Mutual Insurance Company.
 Prior to joining Nationwide, he was vice chairman and regional managing partner for Deloitte & Touche USA, LLP, which included serving on the board of directors of the Deloitte Foundation.
 Mr. Hilsheimer is a director and chair of the audit committee and member of the nominating and corporate governance committee of Installed Building Products, Inc., a publicly traded (NYSE) installer of insulation products and is the lead independent director and chair of the audit committee of Root, Inc., a publicly traded (Nasdag) technology-based insurance company.